-Attorney Mike Hawkins – Experienced Georgia Drunk Driving Lawyer
+Attorney Scott Fortas – Experienced Georgia DUI Lawyer

-Attorney Mike Hawkins has been representing clients facing a DUI charge in Georgia since 2007.
-He is a board certified DUI defense attorney and has been recognized by Best Lawyers as a best DUI/DWI defense lawyer in Georgia for the year 2021.
-Attorney Hawkins has the experience to fight and win your case.
+Attorney Scott Fortas has been representing clients facing a DUI charge in Georgia since 2007.
+Our team of DUI lawyers has the experience to fight and win your case.
 If you are facing a DUI, or other serious charge, contact our office today for a free attorney consultation.

 Understanding Georgia DUI Laws